saee-gore/Shell-Commands/README.md

   - Then press 'Enter' and type './code'
   - Try executing various commands.

-For example,
-One word commands like:
+    ### One word commands:
     ls - lists contents of a directory pwd - prints name of the current directory.

-Two word commands like:
+    ### Two word commands:
     mkdir Student - makes a directory named Student. du code.c - estimates file space usage. rm code - removes file named code

-Three word commands like:
+    ### Three word commands:
     cp code.c copycode.c - copies the contents of code.c to copycode.c
     mv code.c copycode.c - renames the file name from code.c to copycode.c

 ## How to catch interrupt signal
-  - Press Ctrl+C and a message will be displayed stating Ctrl+C was pressed by user.
+  - Press Ctrl+C and a message will be displayed stating 'Ctrl+C was pressed by user'.

 ## How to exit the program
   - Type 'exit' and the program will end.

-** Programmer: Saee A. Gore**
+** Programmer: Saee A. Gore **